apache/spark/IMAGES.rst

 Using cache during builds
 =========================

-Default mechanism used in Breeze for building CI images uses images pulled from DockerHub or GitHub Image Registry.
+Default mechanism used in Breeze for building CI images uses images pulled from GitHub Container Registry.
 This is done to speed up local builds and CI builds - instead of 15 minutes for rebuild of CI images, it takes usually less than 3 minutes when cache is used.
 For CI builds this is usually the best strategy - to use default "pull" cache.
 This is default strategy when `<BREEZE.rst>`_ builds are performed.